Solar

 Great question!
 Here’s a path to help you make the best decision:

-- Don’t forget home’s efficiency: A more efficient home stretches your energy dollar further, and you’ll recover the expense of your solar investment more quickly.
+2. Don’t forget home’s efficiency: A more efficient home stretches your energy dollar further, and you’ll recover the expense of your solar investment more quickly.
+For tips on how to make your home more energy efficient, click here.

 Does BEMC recommend a solar installation company?